godotengine/godot-docs/classes/class_@globalscope.rst

 :ref:`PropertyHint<enum_@GlobalScope_PropertyHint>` **PROPERTY_HINT_EXP_EASING** = ``4``

-Hints that a :ref:`float<class_float>` property should be edited via an exponential easing function.
+Hints that a :ref:`float<class_float>` property should be edited using a curve editor showing an exponential easing function.
 The hint string can include ``"attenuation"`` to flip the curve horizontally and/or ``"positive_only"`` to exclude in/out easing and limit values to be greater than or equal to zero.
+This displays differently to a property that uses :ref:`PROPERTY_HINT_RANGE<class_@GlobalScope_constant_PROPERTY_HINT_RANGE>` with the ``"exp"`` keyword, as it's edited with a slider instead of a curve editor.

 .. _class_@GlobalScope_constant_PROPERTY_HINT_LINK: